cloudmesh-community/book/chapters/rest/swagger-introspection-2-0.md

 > BDRA.
 Implement it.
 Please remember this could prepare you for a
 > project good topics include:

-> * virtual compute service interfacing with aws, azure, google or openstack
+> * virtual compute service interfacing with AWS, azure, google or OpenStack
 > * virtual directory service interfacing with google drive, box,
->   github, iCloud, ftp, scp, and others
+>   GitHub, iCloud, FTP, scp, and others

 > As there are so many possibilities to contribute, come up in class with
-> one specification and than implement it for different providers.
+> one specification and then implement it for different providers.
 The
 > difficulty here is that it is not done for one IaaS, but for all of
 > them and all can be integrated.